 Can I use another meat for this recipe?

 Yes!
-You can use ground turkey or ground bison instead of the ground beef.
+You can use ground turkey, ground chicken, ground bison, or a plant-based ground meat substitute instead of the ground beef.
 You can also use a fattier ground beef, and drain off the excess fat prior to adding the other ingredients to the pan.
-If you want to make this recipe vegetarian, you could also use Beyond Meat!
+If you want to make this recipe vegetarian, you could also use a plant-based meat substitute.

 Can this recipe be made gluten free?